UNINETTSigma2/documentation/software/userinstallsw/conda.md

 for each dependencies.
 If you leave them out, it will try to install the latest versions which match other specifications in that file.

+Should one specify versions or not?
+- When a project is in progress and evolving, it is often better to leave them out and use the latest versions.
+- However, when a project is completing and about to be published or shared with collaborators, it may be better to specify versions.

 Once you have such a file you have achieved two things:
 - You have documented your dependencies (great for reproducibility)
 - You can install from it